PycWB/pycwb/docs/source/pipeline_lifecycle.rst

 levels are computed (from ``l_low`` to ``l_high``) to capture signals of different durations.

+The WDM transforms define the time-frequency basis.
+The MRA/XTalk catalog is a separate sparse cross-resolution coupling table used later to remove duplicated support between resolutions and reconstruct waveforms.

 - Config: ``l_low``, ``l_high``, ``levelR``
 - Module: :py:mod:`pycwb.modules.coherence_native`